The Psychology of Silent Treatment Abuse and 10 Ways To Deal With It

 5. Find the root problems

-The goal is to identify any issues and find ways to solve them, rather than placing blame.
-Every problem has an underlying cause, and by addressing it, we can prevent any future instances of silent treatment abuse.
+The goal is to identify issues and find ways to solve them rather than place blame.
+Every problem has an underlying cause, and by addressing it, we can prevent future instances of silent treatment abuse.

 The best course of action is to prioritize open communication and mutual understanding.
 This should not be seen as an attack or ambush on the other person.
 Instead, the intention should be to find common ground and work towards a solution that benefits both partners.